usgin/usgin-cache/cli/readme.md

 ## Command Line Interface API

 In the root folder, issuing the command `pc:user$ node cli` will generate a list of options and parameters that can be passed into the CLI.
+Or, by globally installing the program (`npm install -g`), the CLI tool will be available via `usginCache -c`.

 ### --cswUrl, -c [required]
 The URL for a csw containing feature you'd like to cache